 Our bilingual education, utilizing the International Primary Curriculum (IPC), prepares young people for tomorrow.
 Science, technology, history, maths, music, drama, dance, art and languages require children to be reflective, critical thinkers, applying their knowledge to solve problems and learning to be empathic and work socially with their peers in a bilingual environment.

 In many parts of the world, this is already being done: many Chinese children, for example, will use a different language in school from their mother tongue.
 In English-speaking nations, it is less frequent.
 Nevertheless, there is a growing movement towards so-called immersion schooling, in which children are taught in another language half the time.
-Compass International School Doha already has great success within our languages department, from our hugely popular Dutch Programme instruction by LanguageOne for native Dutch speakers, our school pioneered flourishing dual immersion programme for French/English and Dutch/English.
+Compass International School Doha already has great success within our languages department, from our hugely popular Dutch Programme instruction by LanguageOne for native Dutch speakers at our Gharaffa campus, our school pioneered flourishing dual immersion programme for French/English and Dutch/English.

-Click here to find out more.
-Join us at Compass International School Doha, email us today to find out more: email@example.com.
+Join us at Compass International School Doha, email us today to find out more: firstname.lastname@example.org or complete an enquiry form.

 Author, Amandine Goffart, was born and raised in France, and furthered her education in Belgium.
 She has a passion for teaching and obtained her higher education of Pedagogy: Primary General Teacher in 2002.